fluxx-lang/ReactiveData/README.md

 ## Usage

 ### Getting started

+For a complete running version of the code snippets below, see https://github.com/reactive-data/ReactiveData/blob/master/samples/ReactiveData.Samples/GettingStartedDemonstration.cs.

 ```csharp
 // A ReactiveVar is a simple mutable object with a Set method to update it in its entirety.
 It can turn